How to get rid of flies from the chicken coop.

 Flies also love anything that's decomposing, including manure (poop).
 That's where they will choose to lay their eggs.
 And chickens poop a lot!
 So keeping both the coop and the run clean is critical - and it costs little apart from your time.

 - Clean bedding every day, paying particular attention to under roosts.
-Remove soiled bedding unless you use the deep litter method, in which case make sure you turn it every day.
+Remove soiled bedding unless you use the deep litter method, in which case make sure you turn it regularly.

 - Consider using a droppings board underneath roosts.
 The benefit is it can be removed each day, cleaned off and disinfected.